amisu-ctr/GPT10/README.md

-# AI LANDING PAGE
+# AI WEBSITE
-This repository contains the code for an AI landing page built using React
+This repository contains the code for  an AI WEBSITE built using React

 ## Live Preview